bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

 Open the **Amazon SageMaker console** **→ Notebook → Notebook instances → Create notebook instance**

-* Notebook instance name: EdgeTrainingInstance
+* **Notebook instance name:** EdgeTrainingInstance
-* Notebook instance type: ml.t2.medium
+* **Notebook instance type:** ml.t2.medium
-* IAM Role: ‘Create a new role’, leave the default settings, and click ‘Create role’.
+* **IAM Role:** ‘Create a new role’, leave the default settings, and click ‘Create role’.

 Open the Jupyter Notebook instance.

-Upload the file ‘image-classification-fulltraining-highlevel.ipynb’ and open it.
+Upload the file ‘image-classification-fulltraining-highlevel.ipynb’ and open it in the Jupyter Notebook.

 Follow the steps carefully in the Jupyter Notebook by pressing the Run button.
 Be sure to wait for each step to complete before proceeding to the next step.